davidatthepark/graphql_course/notes/graphql-101.md

 2. GraphQL is flexible
     - A mobile app doesn't need to endpoints.
 It can request a different set of data that is fit for a slower network or smaller screen.
 3. GraphQL is easy to use and simple to maintain
     - No need to version the api.
 The client can simply change its query.
+Also, it is self-documenting.